Stochastic estimates for the thin-film equation with thermal noise: Set up and main result Set up and main result

 Since equation \eqref{eq:spde-intro} is expected to be in need of a renormalisation, we a priori postulate a counterterm on the level of the equation.
 To this end, we proceed as in \cite{LOTT21}: we start from a general form of the counterterm, and successively reduce the number of degrees of freedom by imposing suitable and natural postulates on the solution.
 The difficulty lies then in showing that what remains after such a reduction is rich enough to allow us to obtain uniform (in a mollification parameter) stochastic estimates.

-We will adhere to the following guiding principles: firstly, we aim for a deterministic counterterm that only depends on the law of the noise.\footnote{ Otherwise, we could simply subtract the noise term $b(u)\xi$.} Secondly, since equation \eqref{eq:spde-intro} is local and in conservative form, it is desirable to obtain a counterterm that is a local function of the solution $u$ and conservative.
+We will adhere to the following guiding principles: firstly, we aim for a deterministic counterterm that only depends on the law of the noise.
+Secondly, since equation \eqref{eq:spde-intro} is local and in conservative form, it is desirable to obtain a counterterm that is a local function of the solution $u$ and conservative.
 As we expect a solution $u$ to have H\"older regularity $\alpha\in (0,1)$, the counterterm can be a function of the solution $u$ and the space-time point $x$, and a polynomial in its derivatives.
-Moreover, a meaningful counterterm should be of lower order.\footnote{ Otherwise, we could subtract the problematic term $a(u)\nabla\Delta u$.} In particular we do not allow for derivatives $\partial_0$.
+Moreover, a meaningful counterterm should be of lower order.
+In particular we do not allow for derivatives $\partial_0$.
 The most general counterterm of this form is the following

 where $\beta$ is a multiindex over $k\in\N$ restricted to

 $h_\beta$ is a $(1+\sum_k k\beta(k))$-tensor applied to a $(\sum_k k\beta(k))$-tensor, and $\nabla^k$ denotes the $k$-tensor $(\partial_{i_1}\cdots\partial_{i_k} u)_{i_1,\dots,i_k=1}^d$.
 In our setting the application of an $m$-tensor $H$ to an $n$-tensor $U$ with $m\geq n$, results in an $(m-n)$-tensor given by